Hydrangea

 Wildlife:Attracts pollinators, provides shelter

-Environmental Value:Garden focal point, shade tolerance
+Environmental Value:Garden focal point, shade tolerant

 Cultural Symbolism